Exceptional-Khoi/tp/docs/UserGuide.md

   - Year must be two digits (e.g., `25` for 2025).
   - Date must not be in the future relative to the system date.

-**Note:** You can log multiple weight entries for the same date but the application only saves the latest entry.
+**Note:** If a weight entry for the specified date already exists, it will be updated with the new weight.
+Only one weight record is stored per day.

 Example: